 Here are some smart ways to lose weight while traveling:

 Planning will help you keep off the immediate meal decisions.
 Have a thorough check at the airport eateries.
-In case you want to eat before you fly, else order a special nutritious meal on the plane that has more veggies and less fat and sugar.
+If you want to eat before you fly, order a special nutritious meal that has more veggies and less fat and sugar.

 Start your meal with an olive oil and lemon juice dressed salad.
 Crowd your plate with green and leafy vegetables and eat them before you start eating anything else.
 By doing this, you’ll eat low-calorie, nutritious foods, curb your appetite, and be less likely to overeat on starches and animal proteins.